AlphaCTX/mcpluginsite/README.md

 ## Features

 - **Admin login** with a fixed username and password defined in `config.php`.
-- **Plugin management** where the admin can upload plugins, edit details and remove entries.
-Minecraft versions 1.16–1.21 can be selected per upload.
+- **Plugin management** with rich text descriptions.
+Existing plugins can receive new versions and each version supports Minecraft 1.16–1.21.
 - **Update posts** section with rich text editing to publish news that appears on the home page.
 - **Public plugin listing** with search capability and download tracking.
 - **Download statistics** chart on the admin dashboard.